Digital process design involves far more than just the process simulation typically used to design and optimize processes.

 What is digital design?

-Digital process design involves capturing all relevant information in a validated predictive model of the process, then using this model to explore the decision space using advanced analytical and optimization techniques.
+Digital process design involves capturing all relevant information in a validated predictive model of the process, then using this model to explore the decision space and optimize the design using advanced analytical and optimization techniques.

 What are the benefits?

-The ability to explore the decision space systematically, reduce experimentation time and integrate experimentation and design means faster time-to-market.
+- Accelerated innovation.
+The ability to explore the decision space systematically, reduce experimentation time and integrate experimentation and design means faster time-to-market with new processes and products.

-Digital design makes possible the integrated design of formulated products and their manufacturing processes, and enables screening of formulations for viability early in the cycle.
+- Better products.
+Digital design makes possible the integrated design of formulated products and their manufacturing processes, resulting in better, higher-quality products.
+It also enables faster screening of formulations for viability early in the cycle.

-With global system analysis you can quantify technology risk systematically and manage the effects of uncertainty, to make sure you can produce profitably come what may.
+- Reduced and better-managed risk.
+Global system analysis enables you to can quantify technology risk systematically and manage the effects of uncertainty, to make sure you can produce profitably come what may.

-Experimentation is used to support the validation of the model, rather than to perfect the design.
+- Reduced experimentation.
+Model-targeted experimentation is used to support the creation of a validated, predictive model, rather than to perfect the process or product design (that is the role of the predictive model).
 This means that experimentation time and cost can be kept to a minimum, enhancing R&D effectiveness.

 Who uses digital design and why?

-PSE’s digital design tools and methodologies are used across the spectrum of process industries.
+SPSE’s digital design tools and methodologies are used across the spectrum of process industries:

 …better drugs to market, faster